Cormac McCarthy bibliography

-Cormac McCarthy is an American novelist, playwright, and screenwriter.
-McCarthy has written twelve novels, spanning the Southern Gothic, Western, and post-apocalyptic genres, as well as multiple short-stories, screenplays, plays, and an essay.
+A list of works by or about Cormac McCarthy, the American novelist, playwright, and screenwriter.
+McCarthy published twelve novels, spanning the Southern Gothic, Western, and post-apocalyptic genres, as well as multiple short-stories, screenplays, plays, and an essay.

 In 1985, he published Blood Meridian, which received a lukewarm response.
 The novel has since gained great esteem and is often seen as his magnum opus — some have even labelled it the Great American Novel.